- Women's Boxing Classes: The Advantages of Choosing Combat

 So you'd like to start fit boxing, sure, but which style?

 Regardless of your favorite discipline, you'll quickly notice that all fitness boxing styles are designed to lose the maximum amount of calories in a very short time.
-To lose weight, traditional English boxing is highly recommended (up to 800 calories per hour), but fitness boxing is not left out with an average of 600 calories burned in one session.
+For example, traditional English boxing is highly recommended (up to 800 calories per hour) to lose weight.
+Still, fitness boxing is not left out, with an average of 600 calories burned in one session.